robinflew/M0BusinessDataAnalysis_SultanK/README.md

     * May: 1,212 attacks
     * June: 1,268 attacks

-A visualization (e.g., a bar chart) would typically accompany these findings, showing the count of each attack type per month, with the dominant attack highlighted.

 ## 3. Data Lifecycle

 The data in this project follows a standard lifecycle: